-*At All About Kids Pediatrics, we hold your health and happiness in the highest regard.
+*At All About Kids Pediatrics, we hold your child’s health and happiness in the highest regard.
 We want to assure you that with our multiple qualified providers, we are here to aid your family in the most collaborative way possible.
 Schedules can alter unexpectedly, and most sick visits are not planned.
-In turn, we encourage our patients to build relationships with all providers in our office, as your preferred provider may not always be available.
+In turn, we encourage our patients to build relationships with ALL providers in our office, as your preferred provider may not always be available.
 Your understanding in this matter can help to deliver shorter wait times & allow improved appointment availability for all patients.
 Rest assured, no matter the reasoning behind your child’s office visit, they will see a provider that can appropriately treat, oversee & meet their individual needs. *

 As a patient, your child is receiving comprehensive health care at our practice.
 We are committed to providing premier care for your children and we place a priority on each child’s individual needs and special attention throughout infancy and into adolescence.
 For us to continue to provide this service, we ask that you follow the well child check schedule below, as recommended by the CDC:

 In the first 72 hours and at 2-4 weeks of age.

 2, 4, 6, 9 and 12 months of age.